3/5/2025

 Emergent Bilingual Students Are an Asset to Any Classroom

-Just like their peers who speak English as their native language, Emergent Bilinguals represent a diverse population of students who require differentiation and scaffolding.
-They come from a variety of language and literacy backgrounds and benefit from opportunities to build background knowledge and receive targeted instruction.
+Like their native English-speaking peers, Emergent Bilinguals represent a diverse population of students who require differentiation and scaffolding.
+They come from diverse language and literacy backgrounds and benefit from opportunities to build background knowledge and receive targeted instruction.
 It is also vital these students continue to build on the foundation they have developed in their native language.